tiby312/tagger/README.md

 so it is possible that the user might insert tags that disrupt this guarantee.
 However, assuming the user doesn't manually write their own `<tags>` then there is this guarantee.

+Tagger also provides fuctionality to build svg paths and polyline attribute data.

 ### Example